serokell/blog-posts/typescript-for-haskellers/article.md

 a.y = 1; // Index signature in type 'A' only permits reading.
 ```

-Also be careful passing object with readonly fields to function as it may be changed inside the function.
+Also, be careful when passing an object with readonly fields to a function because it may be changed inside the function.
-It is happening because of information loss.
+That happens because of information loss.
-Object with the type which include `readonly` is a subtype of the type without it and function argument with more common type know nothing about its subtype.
+Object with the type which includes `readonly` is a subtype of the type without it, and a function argument with more common type knows nothing about its subtype.
 As a result, you should always write proper types of arguments.

 ```typescript